 Low density foam is the lowest quality filling material for cushions.
 These cushions have a shorter life span and may leave your sofa looking like it is about to collapse after just a few years.

+If you want an eco-friendly alternative to polyurethane try soy based foam.
+These foam cushions are a combination of Soy(from the soybean) and polyurethane.
 Many manufacturers offer soy based polyols, but only a few manufacturers use a foam that has a high proportion of a soy as compared to the oil based polyol.
-These soy based cushions are usually not in inventory and need to be ordered.
+The soy foam cushion is comfortable, sturdy and resilient.

 The manufacturer in the furniture industry constructing their STANDARD seat cushions with 30% soy based polyols in their foam seat cushion right now is Lee Industries.
 Here’s a chart from their website so you can see and understand your options.